2019 — UT/US

 *LINCOLN DOUGLAS DEBATE*

 1. I can understand speed, however, sometimes your opponent cannot.
-You must, have too, adapt to your opponent's ability and tolerance for speed.
+You must, adapt to your opponent's ability and tolerance for speed.
 Because LD is NOT CX, the inclusivity to speaking styles has to be taken into account.
 If your strategy is to simply outspread your opponent, it will result in low speaker points and I will most definitely vote you down on theory.

 2. Assertions are not arguments.
 So many times, I see debate students make vague arguments that lack substance.
 Saying 'individual rights come before security because individual rights are a pre-requisite' doesn't qualify as an argument.
 You need to explain the warrant, claim, and the application to your case & contentions in a clear manner, otherwise I won't count and/or consider your argument in the post-round when rendering my decision.